cicsdev/cics-java-liberty-springboot-jpa/README.md

 ```
 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.DB2390Dialect
 spring.jpa.show-sql=true
+spring.data.jpa.repositories.bootstrap-mode=default
 ```

 *spring-jpa.show-sql* is not required, but is useful to display the sql which the JPA function is using to satisfy the requests being made.

 *spring.jpa.properties.hibernate.dialect* is required to ensure that the application generates SQL which can be run by Db2

+*spring.data.jpa.repositories.bootstrap-mode=default* is required.
+The `deferred` or `lazy` modes should NOT be used as they attempt to asynchronously access the database on a non-CICS/Db2 enabled thread.

 - Deployment option 1: